-Indian food is one of the world’s most popular cuisines, it’s available everywhere from your local takeaway, supermarket, nearest curry house and most love to cook it.
-Like many great cuisines, there’s many styles and possibilities to satisfy that spice pang – at Mother India they do it Punjab style, and at the heart of it, is the extremely talented Glaswegian raised Chef Monir Mohammed.
-We came here after a tour of the Glengoyne distillery, craving something rich and soul nourishing.
+Indian food is one of the world’s most popular cuisines, it’s available everywhere from your local takeaway, supermarket, nearest and dearest curry house and most love to cook it.
+Like many great cuisines, there’s many styles and possibilities to satisfy that spice pang – at Mother India they do it Punjab style since 1996, and at the heart of it, is the extremely talented Glaswegian raised Chef Monir Mohammed.
+We came here after a tour of the Glengoyne distillery, craving something rich and soul nourishing to undo all the bad.
 We found it.

-There are many reasons why you should order popadoms before your curry – in my case it’s a ritual, the thing to do before the main plates arrive and these whet the appetite so well.
-There is a mixture of spiced onions, chunky mango chutney not too sweet – just balanced, lime pickle and cooling riata.
+There are many reasons why you should order popadoms before your curry – in my case it screams ritual, the thing to do before the main plates arrive and these ones whet the appetite so well.
+There is a mixture of spiced onions, chunky mango chutney, not too sweet – just balanced, lime pickle and cooling riata.

 Onto the mains, first up we came a huge skillet of chicken tikka madras £9.50.
 It looked and smelt great, so hot though that it roasted the back of all our throats.
-Tuned down, I can imagine it would be a belter.
+Tuned down, I can imagine it would be a belter and a lot more bearable.
+I flinched every time I looked at it.

-The one that stole the show was the lamb mussalam with lady’s fingers £13.50, cooked in roasted punjabi spices that ad the right amount of mouth tingling heat.
-The okra was fresh and seemingly pan roasted which added some freshness.
+The one that stole the show was the lamb mussalam with lady’s fingers £13.50, cooked in roasted punjabi spices that had the right amount of mouth tingling heat.
+The okra was fresh and seemingly pan roasted lightly to keep its freshness.
 The real surprise was the beetroot that it came with – the earthy sweet notes balanced the whole dish out.

 King prawn and monkfish cooked with ginger and dill £15.50 was totally worth endorsing.
-Let me explain, fish is delicate and when it’s fresh it requires the right amount of cooking and seasonings to make it a delicious thing.
+Fish is delicate and when it’s fresh it requires the right amount of cooking and seasonings to make it a delicious thing.
 They nailed it here.

 When did I go?
 Feb 2017